Geometry Resources in Dance (GRiD)

 Publications and Presentations

 Apsari, R.A.
-(2023).
-Grounding Auxiliary Geometrical Constructions as Semiotic Articulation of Tacit Proprioception: The Case of Basic Posture in Balinese Dance.
-Poster prepared for Research Day, Graduate School of Education, University of California, Berkeley.
+(2024).
+Grounding Auxiliary Geometrical Constructions as Semiotic Articulation of Tacit Attentional Anchors: The Case of Balinese Dance.
+Poster presented for Research Day, Berkeley School of Education, University of California, Berkeley.